 CAUTION: Ensure that electric power is turned off.
 Refer to SN-100 for recommended grounding techniques.

-Be aware that power to some interlocks (operating controls, air flow switches, modulating circuits, etc.) may be derived from sources other than what is controlling the BurnerLogix.
+Power to some interlocks (operating controls, air flow switches, modulating circuits, etc.) can be derived from sources other than what is controlling the BurnerLogix.

 INSTALLING THE YP PROGRAMMER MODULE